Convolutional causal learning for aerodynamic flows: Results

-{Low-order representations are also examined.
+Low-order representations are also examined.
 The latent dimension is set to be 2, following Smith et al.~\cite{smith2024cyclic}, showing that the transverse gust encounter is possible to be considered as a cyclic event and compressed into a circle-shaped latent space.
 The compression result with the cost function in equation~\ref{eq:costfunc} is shown in figure~\ref{fig4}($c$).
 The trajectory collapses into a line with temporal discontinuity, which is challenging to interpret.
 To address this, we constrain the latent space to lie on a circle by adding a geometry-related cost function~\cite{smith2024cyclic}.
 The resulting latent variables form a circular-like trajectory that evolves continuously over time, as shown in figure~\ref{fig4}($d$).
 Note that despite such an additional constraint, the present model successfully extracts the informative structure in a similar manner to that shown above.
-This indicates that the present approach allows identification of physically interpretable low-order representations in addition to providing time-varying modal structures based on causality.
-This example presents the capability of the current approach to extract informative and coherent structures from noisy experimentally-measured data.}
+This indicates that the present approach allows identification of physically interpretable low-order representations in addition to providing time-varying modal structures based on the {relationship with the target variable}.